redruin1/factorio-draftsman/README.md

 For more examples on what exactly you can do with Draftsman, take a look at the [examples folder](https://github.com/redruin1/factorio-draftsman/tree/main/examples).

 ### Features
-* Compatible with the latest versions of Python 2 and 3
+* Compatible with all versions of Python 3
-* Compatible with the latest versions of Factorio (1.0+)
+* Compatible with the latest versions of Factorio (1.0.0+)
 * Compatible with Factorio mods(!)
 * Well documented
 * Intuitive and flexible API